 Turns out, plenty.
 Isabella wrote articles—popular how-tos.
 And her husband Samuel, publisher that he was, packaged those installments into a bestseller.
 Lucky us.

 Prioritize duties, appointments, etc. This time of preparation may reduce your sleep, but will ultimately give far more rest.

 A point of clarification?
-When Isabella addressed it herself, she clarified her emphasis for good hygiene as “both in regard to the person and the house, and all that it contains.”
+When Isabella addressed it herself, she emphasized good hygiene as “both in regard to the person and the house, and all that it contains.”

 Live within your means.

 Let’s talk mistress to mistress for a moment.

 Budget.
 Or else.

 You can quote me on that.
 Isabella actually quoted Judge Haliburton.
 His take?
 “No man is rich whose expenditure exceeds his means, and no one is poor whose incomings exceed his outgoings.”

 Exercising discipline over finances is a pillar of stability for a home.

 Choose friends wisely.